Creative Media Centre, City University of Hong Kong, Hong Kong

-The new Creative Media Centre (CMC) for the City University of Hong Kong is currently under construction and is scheduled for opening in 2011.
-The new facility enables the university to become the first in Asia to offer the highest level of education and training in the creative media field.
+The new Creative Media Centre (CMC) for the City University of Hong Kong was opened in October 2011.
+The new facility enabled the university to become the first in Asia to offer the highest level of education and training in the creative media field.

-The new centre will include a school of creative media, the centre for media technology and the department of computer engineering and information technology.
+The centre includes a school of creative media, the centre for media technology and the department of computer engineering and information technology.
 The building was designed in a competition run in 2002, which was won by Studio Daniel Libeskind.

-The new 273,000ft² building, which started in October 2004, will be located in Cornwall Street in the Kowloon Tong area of Hong Kong.
+The new 265,000ft2 building, which witnessed start of construction in October 2004, is located in Tat Hong Avenue in the Kowloon Tong area of Hong Kong.

-The centre will consist of an academic facility, using Government funding of HK$550m, and a public outreach centre for which private funding of HK$200m is being sought.
+The centre consists of an academic facility, which used Government funding of HK$550m, and a public outreach centre for which private funding of HK$200m was sought.

 Creative Media Centre contractors

-Studio Daniel Libeskind is working with Leigh & Orange Architects as associate architect and joint venture partner.
+Studio Daniel Libeskind worked with Leigh & Orange Architects as associate architect and joint venture partner.

-Arup, from its London and Hong Kong offices, is providing structural, geotechnical and building services and a range of engineering services including civil, traffic, audio visual, acoustics, fire and environmental.
+Arup, from its London and Hong Kong offices, provided structural, geotechnical and building services and a range of engineering services including civil, traffic, audio visual, acoustics, fire and environmental.

-Town planning was provided by EDAW.
-The lead contractor is China Resources Construction.
+Town planning was provided by EDAW and the lead contractor was China Resources Construction.

-City Planning Consultants of Hong Kong provided planning services and the quantity surveyors are Levett and Bailey of Hong Kong.
+City Planning Consultants of Hong Kong provided planning services and the quantity surveyors were Levett and Bailey of Hong Kong.

-The landscape architect is ADI Limited of Hong Kong.
+The landscape architect was ADI Limited of Hong Kong.

 Design of Creative Media Centre

-The distinctive crystalline design of the new nine-storey building will serve as an architectural icon for the new media departments.
+The distinctive crystalline design of the new nine-storey building serves as an architectural icon for the new media departments.

-"The centre will be an inspiring environment for research and creativity."
+"The centre provides an inspiring environment for research and creativity."

 The structure is made up of steel and concrete with ceramic tile cladding.
 It reflects the Chinese culture.

-The centre will also provide an exciting place for visitors, who will enjoy the facilities as part of an extended public outreach programme of courses and events.
+The centre also provides an exciting place for visitors, who enjoy the facilities as part of an extended public outreach programme of courses and events.

-Private landscaped gardens to the north of the building will be available for students and public alike.
+Private landscaped gardens to the north of the building are available for students and public alike.

 Facilities